AlibabaCloudDocs/icms_mqtt/intl.en-US/Product Introduction/Terms.md

 # Terms {#concept_42420_zh .concept}

-Before using AliwareMQ for IoT, you must understand the concepts and terms related to this service and the MQTT protocol.
+Before using Message Queue for MQTT, you must understand the concepts and terms related to this service and the MQTT protocol.
 For information about the use cases, see [What is AliwareMQ for IoT?](intl.en-US/Product Introduction/What is AliwareMQ for IoT?.md#).

 ## Concepts {#section_0wq_m9y_osd .section}

  Instance
- :   An entity that you create when you purchase AliwareMQ for IoT.
-Each AliwareMQ for IoT instance maps to a globally unique endpoint URL.
-Before using AliwareMQ for IoT, you must create an instance in the corresponding region and access the service through the corresponding endpoint.
-For information about how to create an AliwareMQ for IoT instance, see [Quick start guide](../intl.en-US/Quick Start/Quick start guide.md#).
+ :   An entity that you create when you purchase Message Queue for MQTT.
+Each Message Queue for MQTT instance maps to a globally unique endpoint URL.
+Before using Message Queue for MQTT, you must create an instance in the corresponding region and access the service through the corresponding endpoint.
+For information about how to create an Message Queue for MQTT instance, see [Quick start guide](../intl.en-US/Quick Start/Quick start guide.md#).

   MQTT broker
- :   An AliwareMQ for IoT broker that provides interaction based on the MQTT protocol and exchanges messages with an MQTT client and AliwareMQ for RocketMQ.
+ :   An Message Queue for MQTT broker that provides interaction based on the MQTT protocol and exchanges messages with an MQTT client and AliwareMQ for RocketMQ.

   MQTT client
  :   A mobile node that interacts with the MQTT broker.
-It is short for AliwareMQ for IoT client.
+It is short for Message Queue for MQTT client.

   P2P message
- :   A special type of message that is provided by AliwareMQ for IoT based on the standard MQTT protocol.
+ :   A special type of message that is provided by Message Queue for MQTT based on the standard MQTT protocol.
 This type of message can be directly sent to a specified target MQTT client without subscription matching.
 For more information, see [P2P messaging model](../intl.en-US/Function Overview/Advanced functions/P2P messaging model.md#).

   Parent topic
  :   MQTT is a messaging protocol that is based on the publish-subscribe model.
 Therefore, each message belongs to a topic.
 MQTT supports multiple levels of topics.
 A level-1 topic is a parent topic.
-Before using AliwareMQ for IoT, you must create a parent topic in the AliwareMQ for IoT console or RocketMQ console.
+Before using Message Queue for MQTT, you must create a parent topic in the Message Queue for MQTT console or RocketMQ console.

   Subtopic
  :   A level-2 or level-3 topic is a subtopic of a parent topic in MQTT.
 You can directly set subtopics in the code without having to create them in the console.
-Note that the total length of a parent topic and its subtopics cannot exceed 64 characters in AliwareMQ for IoT.
+Note that the total length of a parent topic and its subtopics cannot exceed 64 characters in Message Queue for MQTT.
 If it is too long, a client exception may occur.

   Client ID
  :   The globally unique identifier of each client.
-If two clients with the same ID are used to connect to the AliwareMQ for IoT service, the request will be denied.
+If two clients with the same ID are used to connect to the Message Queue for MQTT service, the request will be denied.

     A client ID consists of two parts in the format of <GroupID\>@@@<DeviceID\>.
 A client ID can contain up to 64 characters and must not contain invisible characters.
 For more information, see [EN-US\_TP\_152380.md\#](intl.en-US/SDK Reference/Limits.md#).